5 EASY Ways to Save On Your Electric Bill

 As someone who is naturally frugal, I’m always looking for ways to save money on everyday items as well as everyday expenses.
 Whether I’m shopping for groceries, personal care products, entertainment services like cable or cellular plans or household decor, I’m always looking for ways to save a little extra money here and there.
-With the winter months hogging all of the electricity from our heating system and the summer sure to do the same with the air conditioning, I recently began looking into saving on our electricity bill each month.
-If you live in a state where it gets extremely hot or extremely cold, then you know the struggle all too well.
+It’s a habit that I think everyone should adapt, not just because of the current economic situation but as a long-term solution to financial problems.

 It’s not enough that it’s a constant battle to remember to turn off lights and electronics but to worry about the additional costs of heating and cooling, the expense tends to get a little ridiculous.
 I know I’m not the only one who thinks that either, I hear it almost daily from friends and family who are also fed up with their high electric bill.

 - If you have ceiling fixtures with fans attached to them or have upright fans or box fans in your home, use them.
 If the warmth is still bearable you can use them instead of cranking up the AC and this will help you cut the cost by quite a bit.
 Fans help circulate the air in your home and proper air circulation is key for helping cool off or heat up the room.
 Setting your fan to counter clockwise helps keep it cool while setting your fans settings to clockwise will help trap the heat.

 - Using blackout curtains or bubble wrap on your windows is a great way to help reduce cooling and heating costs.
 Both options help keep the heat out in the summer time and trap the heat in during the colder winter months and both are fairly inexpensive options.